v2h/RTES2018/Documentation/IntrusionDetectionSystem.md

 [figure]
 More options can be displayed by clicking on the `...` button at the top of the `Extension` panel.
 [figure]
-If `C/C++ IntelliSense` does not show up in the list of Installled Extensions, search for it by typing `C/C++ IntelliSense` in the Extension Search Bar and install it.
+If `C/C++ IntelliSense` does not show up in the list of Installed Extensions, search for it by typing `C/C++ IntelliSense` in the Extension Search Bar and install it.
 [figure]
 Type `PlatformIO` in the Extension Search Bar to search for PlatformIO and install the extension.
 ### TTN Application Setup